 - $85,000: Woman who fractured her foot in a slip and fall on ice that had unnaturally accumulated in front of a busy store.

-Get a Free Consultation From Successful Illinois Slip and Fall Injury Lawyers
+Get a Free Consultation From Successful Chicago, Illinois Slip and Fall Injury Lawyers

 Rosenfeld Injury Lawyers LLC has handled thousands of cases that may be similar to your own.
 A Chicago slip-and-fall attorney from our law firm can access the expertise of medical professionals, accident reconstruction specialists, economists, and social workers.
 This will allow us to connect you with resources critical to your physical recovery while representing your legal rights.
 We also rely on these same individuals to provide compelling testimony that establishes the value of your case when seeking slip-and-fall settlements.